hrgdavor/java-hipster-ioc/README.md

   - if return value from an expanded dependency or a custom build method changes (like maybe config) we store a snapshot
   - it may be limiting, but is potential source of freaky bugs. dealing with mutable values should be done outside hipster-ioc
 - make sure any dependency used for factories are placed in fields, and not just a local var in constructor
+- explore if it would be a good practice to extract factory methods from context into a separate interface (this could be enforced)
+- explore enforcing some rules that are deemed a good practice (with ability to  disable them via config or annotation if annoying to user)

+dependency graph generation exploration ideas
+- group by context,
+- mark dependencies for factory method separately from additional parameters.
+-

 ## Context definition

 Define a public interface that is public facing part of your context.
 Other transitive dependencies that their dependencies resolved will